gianlucarenzi/stalker/README-fw.md

     *   Supports hardware-initiated resets from the Amiga side.
 *   **Persistent Settings:** Utilizes internal EEPROM (or Flash emulation) for storing user preferences, such as the last selected operating mode.
 *   **Real-Time Operating System (RTOS):** Leverages FreeRTOS for efficient multi-tasking, ensuring responsive and reliable operation.
+*   **Easter Egg:** If no keyboard is connected, the firmware will periodically type out a message on the Amiga.
+This feature is enabled by a compile-time flag.

 ## Hardware Requirements